 - Trifold tabletop templates are seldom used.

 - Biology Student Research Symposium [website] - Additional templates and guidelines included.
+These tend to be 4’x3’, so a bit longer than wide.

 The following sections of information must be included in each poster.
 The choice of design, boxes, columns is up to you.
 The direction of the story should go top to bottom, then left to right.
 Read in columns, not rows.